MatthewSalzman/s3zip/README.md

 #### prefix (required): The folder path you want to download in your s3 bucket
 Notes:
 1. prefix does NOT start with a /
-2. Make sure to end prefix with a / to endure you are downloading that folder otherwise folders with the prefix as the start will be downloaded
+2. Make sure to end prefix with a / to ensure you are downloading that folder

 #### path: The folder path you want to write to in your zip file (default is /)